AdvertiseMint

 Most people don’t understand Facebook’s Search feature.
 Turn to the person next to you and ask that individual how Facebook Search works.
 That person, confused, will likely stare blankly at you.

 Like the algorithm, Facebook’s Search is an enigma to many.
 People know they exist, but they don’t know how it functions.
-They don’t know, for example, what influences search results and what type of content are available to be discovered.
+They don’t know, for example, what influences search results and what type of content is available to be discovered.

 Facebook Search is nowhere near as sophisticated as Google.
 While Google retrieves information from the entire world wide web, Facebook Search retrieves only content within its platform, content shared and posted on Facebook.
+As a leading Facebook ad agency, we are here to guide you through the mystery that is Facebook Search.

 Facebook Search, Demystified